Dante08/dzen2-bar-config/README.md

 # dzen2-bar-config
-its simply and modern - its courstesy from my mind.. :D
+its simply and modern
+its can showing popup when your click the bar.. and many more